Canon XTi vs Sony RX100 IV

 It is notable that the XTi has a hotshoe, while the RX100 IV does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the XTi and the RX100 IV have been discontinued, but can regularly be found used on eBay.
+Both the XTi and the RX100 IV have been discontinued, but can regularly be found used on ebay.
 The XTi was replaced by the Canon Xsi, while the RX100 IV was followed by the Sony RX100 IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the XTi and RX100 IV can be found, respectively, in the Canon XTi Manual (free pdf) or the online Sony RX100 IV Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon XTi and the Sony RX100 IV?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.